archipelago-art/archipelago-docs/docs/websocket/sample_code.md

 # 💻 Sample WebSocket Code
 {: .no_toc }

-The code below provides a simplified example of how to connect to the Archipelago WebSocket API to send and receive your first messages. **Note: this is only example code and should be used directly in a production application.**
+The code below provides a simplified example of how to connect to the Archipelago WebSocket API to send and receive your first messages.

 The code is written in [vanilla JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) designed to run in the browser.

+{: .warning-title }
+> Sample Code Only
+>
+> This code should not be used in production.
+It is provided as a starting point for your own implementation.

 ## Table of Contents
 {: .no_toc .text-delta }